Cash Advance Loans: Here's 4 Things You Should Know

 1. Cash advance loans are paid back quickly.

-When it comes to short-term no credit check loans, the terms “payday loan” and “cash advance” are almost interchangeable.
+When it comes to short-term, no credit check loans, the terms “payday loan” and “cash advance loan” are often used interchangeably.
 Both names do a good job of describing how the loans work: They’re meant as an “advance” on your next paycheck designed to be repaid on your following payday.